amandashlim/coursework-1-amandashlim-v2/comp0035_coursework1.md

 - Based on their age and date of planting, when are the trees due for pruning?
 When are they due for routine health checks?

 ### Suggested web app
+#### Goals of the Project
+1. Create a centralized, easy to understand service for upper management of tree planting/maintenance organizations across London boroughs
+2. Reduce marginalized costs of tree planting and maintenance services across London boroughs
+3. Optimize usage and allocation of resources such as gas, labour, time, trimming/pruning equipment, saplings/seeds, fertilizer, pesticide, etc.

 ## Data preparation and exploration
 ### Data preparation